-The school will retain personal data securely and only in line with how long it is necessary to keep for a legitimate and lawful reason.
-Typically, the legal recommendation for how long to keep ordinary staff and pupil files is up to 7 years following departure from the school.
+The School will retain personal data securely and only in line with how long it is necessary to keep for a legitimate and lawful reason.
+Typically, the legal recommendation for how long to keep ordinary parent and pupil files is up to 7 years following departure from the School.
 However, incident reports and safeguarding files will need to be kept much longer, in accordance with specific legal requirements.

-If you have any specific queries about how this policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact the Bursar, Mr John McColgan, who is our Privacy and Compliance Officer on privacyandcomplianceofficer@hutchesons.org, telephone: 0141 433 4452 or at 21 Beaton Road, Glasgow G41 4NW.
-However, please bear in mind that the school will often have lawful and necessary reasons to hold on to some personal data even following such request.
+If you have any specific queries about how our retention policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact the Privacy and Compliance Officer: privacyandcomplianceofficer@hutchesons.org.
+However, please bear in mind that the School will often have lawful and necessary reasons to hold on to some personal data even following such request.

-A limited and reasonable amount of information will be kept for archiving purposes, for example; and even when you have requested we no longer keep in touch with you, we will need to keep a record of the fact in order to fulfil your wishes (called a 'suppression record').
+A limited and reasonable amount of information will be kept for archiving purposes, for example; and even where you have requested we no longer keep in touch with you, we will need to keep a record of the fact in order to fulfil your wishes (called a "suppression record").